Disclaimer: This weekend in Atlanta post was originally published in December 2020 and was updated in January 2022 for relevancy.

 At the end of the tour, we checked out the various stars throughout the town (Covington is known as the Hollywood of the South), the alleyway near the Mystic Grill (you know, the one where everyone dies), and the gift shop!
 The gift shop was super cool because it had several props on display, including the actual safe that Stefan was locked in (that was such a bad summer for him), the boy’s daylight rings, and outfits worn by the actors!

 So that’s my day in Mystic Falls!
 For all those wondering, I DID do this alone.
-I love doing tours alone and found some other solo travelers who were equally obsessed with the show as I was.
+I love doing tours alone and found some other solo travelers who were as obsessed with the show as I was.
 If you’re a fan I couldn’t recommend this tour more!
 I actually finished season 8 the night before the tour, so everything was fresh… including my emotions.

 After my tour I made my way to Atlanta to see my family!
 Let’s get into that!